codeship/screencast-storyboards/storyboards/node-github-modulus.md

 Deploying Node.js from GitHub to Modulus
 ======================

-In this screencast we're gonna deploy a Node.js application from a GitHub repository to Modulus using the Codeship.
+In this screencast we're going to deploy a Node.js application from a GitHub repository to Modulus using Codeship.